ivanmrnn/portfolio/docs/index.md

 **Cloudflare Pages** was used because of its free tier and having better security than Github Pages

+I also integrated Cloudflare Analytics and Google Search console to track human and search traffic.

 ## How To Use

 The website portfolio can be accessed at <a href="https://ivanmaranan.pages.dev/" target="_blank" rel="noopener noreferrer">ivanmaranan.pages.dev</a>.